-The discount rate used to estimate the net OPEB liability as of measurement dates June 30, 2017 and 2016 was 3.56% and 2.85%, respectively.
-The discount rate as of June 30, 2017 was based on Fidelity Index's 20-Year Municipal GO AA Index since the University has no plan assets sufficient to make benefit payments.
+The discount rate used to estimate the total OPEB liability as of measurement dates June 30, 2018 and 2017 was 3.62% and 3.56%, respectively.
+The discount rates were based on Fidelity Index's 20-Year Municipal GO AA Index since the University has no plan assets sufficient to make benefit payments.

-(g) Sensitivity of the University's Net OPEB Liability to Changes in the Discount Rate
+(g) Sensitivity of the University's Total OPEB Liability to Changes in the Discount Rate

-The following table presents the University's net OPEB liability as of the measurement date, calculated using the discount rate of 3.56%, as well as what the net other postemployment benefits liability would be if it were calculated using a discount rate that is one-percentage point lower (2.56%) or one-percentage point higher (4.56%) than the current rate:
+The following table presents the University's total OPEB liability as of the measurement date, calculated using the discount rate of 3.62%, as well as what the total other postemployment benefits liability would be if it were calculated using a discount rate that is one-percentage point lower (2.62%) or one-percentage point higher (4.62%) than the current rate: